Breus/json-masker/README.md

 [![Sonar Coverage](https://img.shields.io/sonar/coverage/Breus_json-masker?server=https%3A%2F%2Fsonarcloud.io&color=appveyor&style=flat-square)](https://sonarcloud.io/project/overview?id=Breus_json-masker)
 [![Sonar Tests](https://img.shields.io/sonar/total_tests/Breus_json-masker?server=https%3A%2F%2Fsonarcloud.io&style=flat-square)](https://sonarcloud.io/project/overview?id=Breus_json-masker)

-JSON masker library which can be used to mask (sensitive) values inside JSON corresponding to a set of keys (**block-mode**) or, alternatively, allow only specific values to be unmasked corresponding to a set of keys while all others are masked (**allow-mode**).
+JSON Masker library allows for highly flexible masking of sensitive data in JSON, supporting two modes:

+* Block Mode: Mask values corresponding to a specified set of keys.
+* Allow Mode: Unmask only the values corresponding to specified keys, while masking all others.

-The library provides modern and convenient Java APIs which offers a wide range of masking customizations.
+The library provides modern and convenient Java APIs, offering extensive masking customizations.
+It includes both streaming and in-memory APIs to cater to various use cases.

-Furthermore, the implementation is focused on maximizing the throughput and minimizing heap memory allocations to minimize GC pressure.
+The library is designed for high throughput and efficient memory usage, it minimizes heap allocations to reduce GC pressure.

 Finally, no additional third-party runtime dependencies  are required to use this library.

 ## Features

+* Mask a user-provided stream of JSON and write it to a user-provided output stream
 * Mask all primitive values by specifying the keys to mask, by default any `string` is masked as `"***"`, any `number` as `"###"` and any `boolean` as `"&&&"`
 * If the value of a targeted key corresponds to an `object`, all nested fields, including nested arrays and objects will